-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment is assigned responsibility for implementing CERP Action Plan 2.1.1(b), "low-cost funding for Microfinance Institutions."
-FRD is aims to provide 3-year commercial loans with suitable interest rates to microfinance institutions from the Government's MMK 100 billion general reserve fund (GRF); 1- year loans with 2 percent interest rate per annum will be provided to tea shops and small restaurants across the country through Microfinance Institutions.
-April 28 Announced conduct of credit auction as necessary to inject additional liquidity.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance policyholders during the COVID-19 period once every two weeks.
+April 27 Announced cut to the policy interest rate further by an additional 1.5 percent, effective May 1, 2020.
+Developed the COVID-19 Economic Relief Plan (CERP) whereby the Financial Regulatory Department (FRD) of the Ministry of Planning, Finance and Industry is assigned responsibility for implementing CERP Action Plan 2.1.1(b), "low-cost funding for Microfinance Institutions."
+FRD is aims to provide 3-year commercial loans with suitable interest rates to microfinance institutions from the Government's MMK 100 billion general reserve fund (GRF); 1- year loans with 2 percent interest rate per annum will be provided to tea shops and small restaurants across the country through Microfinance Institutions. • April 28 Announced conduct of credit auction as necessary to inject additional liquidity.
 Announced full access to low-cost funding for MFIs.
 Announced the COVID-19 Economic Relief Plan, consisting of 7 goals, 10 strategies, 36 action plans and 76 actions.
-The estimated amount is around USD 2 billion (2.4 percent of GDP). • • • May 22 • Approved a proposed USD 50 million loan from the World Bank (IDA). • • • May 26 • Approved a proposed USD 700 (0.82 percent of GDP) million loan from the IMF. • • • May 27 • Approved a proposed JPY 30 billion loan from JICA Emergency Program Loan (ODA loan).
-Approved a proposed USD 60 million loan from the ADB. • • • May 30 • • Approved proposed loans from the IDA and ADB, amounting to USD 200 million, and USD 30 million respectively (the total is around 0.3 percent of GDP). • • • • • [Microfinance Business Supervisory Committee (MBSC)] Prohibited Microfinance Institutions from making forced collections on loan repayments. • • June 22 • • [The President's Office] Proposed giving MMK 20,000 in stimulus money to each of 5.4 million households, to be approved by the Government. • • • July 28 • [The COVID-19 Economic Relief Plan (CERP) Committee] Launched an additional MMK100 billion fund which will be given out to agriculture and livestock businesses, export/import, manufacturing, supply chain, food and beverage, foreign job agencies and vocational schools. • • • September 24 • Announced disbursement of the second COVID-19 loan to support small businesses.
-Announced subsidization of salaries of workers who contribute to social security, who have been impacted by work-at-home instructions. • • • October 20 • Announced drafting of a new, comprehensive and inclusive medium- to longer-term Myanmar Economic Recovery and Reform Program (MERRP) with which to sustain an economic reform journey. • • • • • • • •
+The estimated amount is around USD 2 billion (2.4 percent of GDP). • • May 22 • Approved a proposed USD 50 million loan from the World Bank (IDA). • • May 26 • Approved a proposed USD 700 (0.82 percent of GDP) million loan from the IMF. • • May 27 • Approved a proposed JPY 30 billion loan from JICA Emergency Program Loan (ODA loan).
+Approved a proposed USD 60 million loan from the ADB. • • May 30 • • Approved proposed loans from the IDA and ADB, amounting to USD 200 million, and USD 30 million respectively (the total is around 0.3 percent of GDP). • • • • [Microfinance Business Supervisory Committee (MBSC)] Prohibited Microfinance Institutions from making forced collections on loan repayments. • June 22 • [The President's Office] Proposed giving MMK 20,000 in stimulus money to each of 5.4 million households, to be approved by the Government. • • July 28 • [The COVID-19 Economic Relief Plan (CERP) Committee] Launched an additional MMK100 billion fund which will be given out to agriculture and livestock businesses, export/import, manufacturing, supply chain, food and beverage, foreign job agencies and vocational schools. • • September 21 • • • • September 24 • Announced disbursement of the second COVID-19 loan to support small businesses.
+Announced subsidization of salaries of workers who contribute to social security, who have been impacted by work-at-home instructions.
+Announced drafting of a new, • • comprehensive and inclusive medium- to longer-term Myanmar Economic Recovery